dirtsimple/php-server/README.md

 #### Permissions and the `developer` User

 If you use any of the `git` or `composer` features of this image, they will be run using a special `developer` user that's created on-demand.
 This user is created inside the container, but you can set `DEVELOPER_UID` and/or `DEVELOPER_GID` so that the created user will have the right permissions to access or update files mounted from outside the container.
 The developer user is also added to the `nginx` group inside the container, so that it can read and write files created by the app.
-Once the user is created, ownership of the `CODE_BASE` root directory is changed to `developer`.
-(Any existing contents retain their existing ownership and permissions.)
+Once the user is created, ownership of the entire  `CODE_BASE` directory tree is changed to `developer`.

 If you need to run tasks inside the container as the developer user, you can use the `as-developer` script, e.g. `as-developer composer install`.
 (The `push` and `pull` commands and the container start script already use `as-developer` internally to run git and composer.)